ScotGovAnalysis/RtoSQLServer/README.md

 3. b) If table of same name does already exist in the database schema:

-    If 'append_to_existing'=FALSE:
+    If 'append_to_existing'=FALSE (this will result in an overwrite):
-      i) delete all rows from the target table
+      i) Drop the existing copy of the target table and create a new one from staging table definition.
       ii) Insert all rows from staging table into target table.

     If 'append_to_existing'=TRUE: